-Earlier, General Secretary of the Ministry of Foreign Affairs of Greece on international economic relations, Yergos Tsipras, said that the maintenance of preferential tax rates for these territories.
-This will allow hotels on the islands of Lesvos, Chios, Samos and Kos not to increase the cost of accommodation.
+Earlier, General Secretary of the Ministry of Foreign Affairs of Greece on international economic relations, Yergos Tsipras, said that the preferential tax rates for these territories should be preserved.
+This will allow hotels in the islands of Lesvos, Chios, Samos and Kos not to increase the cost of accommodation.
 And Deputy Minister of Economy, Development and Tourism of Greece Elena Kundura reported that assistance in promoting foreign markets is one of the strategic priorities of the department for this season.
-According to ATOR, the number of foreign visitors on the island of Kos this year has increased, including at the expense of Russians - by the beginning of the season the airline S7 Airlines has opened direct scheduled flights from Moscow to this island.
+According to ATOR, the number of foreign guests on the island of Kos this year has increased, including at the expense of Russians - by the beginning of the season the airline S7 Airlines opened direct scheduled flights from Moscow to this island.

 But in order to attract more tourists and lure them from other "beach" destinations, the Greek government decided to bet not just on rest by the formula "sea-sun-beach", but to find in each region its "zest".
 In particular, Kosa is counting on Orthodox pilgrims from Russia.